Helsinki University of Technology Department for Electrical and Communications Engineering Networking Laboratory

 DTN is an emerging research area that takes a different approach to (inter)networking and allows to work in stressed as well as in highly heterogeneous environments.
 DTN features a number of unique properties which make this concept applicable to challenged networking environments in which traditional communication paradigms would fail or perform rather poorly: DTN uses only communication based upon asynchronous messaging, does not rely on the existence of an end-to-end path at any point in time, and combines store-and-forward message delivery with physical data carriage.
 DTN technologies may be applied for challenged static network setups (including, for example inter-planetary or underwater communications) but is also applied to (sparse) mobile ad-hoc networks to enable communications.
 Deterministic and/or probabilistic routing mechanisms are applied depending on the respective environment.
 This course will introduce the fundamentals of this relatively young research are and explore some specific aspects in (practical) assignments.

-The course will combine lectures with assignments (2 practical, 1 theoretical).
+The course will combine lectures with two assignments.

 For questions concerning the course, please use the Newsgroup opinnot.sahko.s-38.tietoverkkotekniikka or send mail to